Generalized virial theorem for contact Hamiltonian systems

 \subsection{Damped oscillator}

+Let us consider the example of a one-dimensional damped harmonic oscillator with damping constant $\gamma$.
+The equation of motion is

+which is a particular example of a Li\'enard equation of first kind \cite{AL} satisfying the Chiellini condition \cite{Ch}.
+This problem was studied in detail in \cite{bateman,Cal41,Ka48}, both in the Lagrangian and Hamiltonian formalisms.
+In particular, the dynamics can be derived from a time-dependent Lagrangian (or Hamiltonian).
+The time-dependent Lagrangian leads to Eq. (\ref{dhoeq}) via the usual Euler-Lagrange equation \cite{goldsteincm}.
+This Lagrangian was proposed by Bateman \cite{bateman} and later by Caldirola \cite{Cal41}.
+Upon defining $p = \frac{\partial L}{\partial \dot{q}} = m e^{\gamma t} \dot{q}$, the Hamiltonian turns out to be

+which corresponds to a time-dependent mass harmonic oscillator with mass $m(t)= m e^{\gamma t} $ \cite{Ka48}.
+Moreover, there are various other ways for describing Eq. (\ref{dhoeq}) such as via non-standard Lagrangians \cite{PGNS}, or conformal vector fields \cite{conformal}.
+In what follows, we shall be describing it using contact Hamiltonian dynamics.

-Let us consider the example of a one dimensional damped harmonic oscillator with damping constant \(\gamma\).
-Its motion can be described by a contact Hamiltonian function of the form \cite{CM1,CM2,CM3} where \(\gamma > 0\).
-The contact equations of motion read The first two equations give the equations of motion for a one-dimensional harmonic oscillator.
-In this case the virial is simply \(G = q p\) and therefore, eqn (\ref{Virialtheoremcontact}) gives
+Its motion can be described by a contact Hamiltonian function of the form \cite{CM1,CM2,CM3} where $\gamma > 0$.
+The contact equations of motion read The first two equations give the equation of motion of a one-dimensional damped harmonic oscillator.
+In this case the virial is simply $G = q p$ and therefore, Eq. (\ref{Virialtheoremcontact}) gives

-This is exactly what one would have obtained using the Newton's second law: the term on the left-hand side is the mean kinetic energy, the first term on the right-hand side is the mean `spring' potential energy while the second term on the right-hand side is of the form \(qF\) [eqn (\ref{1st})] where \(F = -\gamma p\) is the non-potential force of linear friction.
-The above setting can be extended to any number of particles moving in an arbitrary potential \(V(q^i)\) while experiencing a friction proportional to the momentum \(p_i\) with damping constant \(\gamma\).
-The result gives
+This is exactly what one would have obtained using the Newton's second law: the term on the left-hand side is the mean kinetic energy, the first term on the right-hand side is the mean spring potential energy while the second term on the right-hand side is of the form $ -\frac{\langle \mathbf{r} \cdot \mathbf{F}\rangle}{2}$ [Eq. (\ref{1st})] where $F = -\gamma p$ is the non-potential force of linear friction.
+The above setting can be extended to any number of particles moving in an arbitrary potential $V(q^i)$ while experiencing a friction proportional to the momentum $p_i$ with damping constant $\gamma$.
+The result is